5:30 in the evening, starving child approaches you and asks with an ear grating whine:

 5:30 in the evening, starving children come to the kitchen to eat the dinner they've been looking forward to ever since you posted the weekly menu Monday morning.

-There is a law irrevocably decreed in the Halls house: If Mom doesn't plan ahead, we will eat copious amounts of fast food.
+There is a law irrevocably decreed in my house: If Mom doesn't plan ahead, we will eat copious amounts of fast food.
 There's also a law that states: If there are Oreo cookies in the house, Mom will eat them until they are gone.
 All of them.
 Mmmmm Oreos.

 After years of trial & error, I've finally come up with practical menu planning that works for us.
 I don't get the whiney "What's for dinner" question anymore, and if for that reason alone, I'm a believer :)